14sudharsan/MacAddress/README.md

 # Prerequisite
-* Install following softwares docker , Git client on your system
+* Install following softwares like Docker , Git client on your system
 * In order to fetch mac address details from https://macaddress.io/ first signup and get your apikey